 Derek Schmidt was elected the 44th attorney general of Kansas in 2010 and was reelected to a second term in 2014.

-Under Schmidt’s leadership, the Attorney General’s Office has focused on prosecuting crimes against children, protecting senior citizens from scams and rip-offs, recovering record-setting amounts of money for Kansas consumers and taxpayers, providing quality legal services for the State of Kansas, and standing up against overreach by the federal government.
+Under Attorney General Schmidt’s leadership, the office has focused on prosecuting crimes against children, protecting senior citizens from scams and rip-offs, recovering record-setting amounts of money for Kansas consumers and taxpayers, providing quality legal services for the State of Kansas, and standing up against overreach by the federal government.

 Schmidt has been honored with the Friend of Law Enforcement Award from the Kansas Sheriffs Association, the Policy Maker of the Year Award from the Kansas County and District Attorneys Association, and the Guardian of Small Business Award from the Kansas chapter of the National Federation of Independent Businesses.
-He serves as Midwestern Region Vice Chair for the National Association of Attorneys General and as Vice Chair of the organization’s Human Trafficking Committee.
+In 2015, he was elected national Vice President for the National Association of Attorneys General.

 Attorney General Schmidt is a graduate of Independence High School and studied at Independence Community College.
 He earned his bachelor's degree in journalism from the University of Kansas, his master's degree in international politics from the University of Leicester in the United Kingdom, and his law degree from Georgetown University Law Center.